i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-24.10/monitoring-resources/monitoring-basics/plugin-packs.md

 ---
 id: plugin-packs
-title: Plugin packs
+title: Plugin Store and Plugin Packs
 ---

-# Plugin Packs

-## What is a Plugin Pack?
+## What is a Plugin Pack? {#plugin-pack}

 A Plugin Pack is a downloadable package that contains a set of configuration templates that make monitoring your IT infrastructure fast and easy.

-Applying a template from a Plugin Pack is the easiest way to monitor a host.

-- A plugin pack contains commands, host templates and service templates.
-  Packs are installed via the i-Vertix interface.
-For each type of equipment, the templates determine which indicators will be monitored and set default warning and critical thresholds (these may be fine-tuned later on).

-- Some packages also include discovery modes.
+Following monitoring configuration items are included in a plugin pack:

+- Host Templates
+- Service Templates
+- Commands
+- Discovery rules

+Each template or rule is ready-to-use and for most use-cases no custom configuration is required.
+The core of each plugin pack are the included host templates, which combine commands and service templates together.
+Once applied to a host, all technology-common services and checks are automatically added to a host.

+The *Discovery rules*, as the name already mentions, are used by the different integrated *host and service discoveries*.

-## Prerequisites for i-Vertix Plugin Pack Manager
+## Prerequisites

 ### Accessing your Plugin Packs